ctrl-alt-elite-reboot-2025/ctrlaltelite-frontend/README.md

     - Integrate with Lloyds banking app to sync finance-related data.
     - Manage connections with other services like third-party workout apps, wellness apps, etc.
   - **Secure Messaging and Chat Handling:**
-    - Implement secure chat functionality for user interaction with an AI-powered wellness assistant.
+    - Implement secure chat functionality for user interaction with a professional consultant.
   - **Event-Based Notification Logic:**
     - Trigger notifications based on user activities or predefined conditions (e.g., goal achievement and wellness scores).
   - **Scheduled Jobs:**